ndajiya/SecretSync-browser/README.md

 ## Support

-For help or questions about this extension, please contact us at mail@driesdepoorter.be
+For help or questions about this extension, please contact us at just@freuddit.com